Review of Central Concepts

 Genomic annotation resources, browsers, etc.

-In the same vein, it is often beneficial to view actual sequence data, again there are many resources available for this, we’ll go over these within the course.
+In the same vein, it is often beneficial to view your reference genome or actual sequence data, again there are many resources available for this, we’ll go over these within the course.

 Genomic coordinate systems